petermp79/coding-challenges/README.md

     Most problems listed can be accessed with a free account.
 However, a paid account will allow you gain access to problems often used by big tech companies in their interview.
-    The cost of a paid account is $35.00/mo.
-I recommend you to save your solutions some places else before discontinuing your subscription service since you will not be able to access the content of these problems after you end the subscription.
-I worked on many other problems when I had the subscription, but unable to access them to add to this repo after I ended the subscription.
+    The cost of a leetcode paid account is $35.00/mo.
+I recommend you to save your solutions some places else before discontinuing your subscription service since you will not be able to access these problems after you end the subscription.
+I worked on many other problems when I had the subscription, but unable to access them afterward for adding to this repo after I ended the subscription.

 - geekstogeeks.com - Another good coding test solution resource is this website.
 You can find solutions to almost any coding test problems on this website.
 The site also offers plenty